margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for memories on the airplane with the people from Brazil and Argentina
 * Grateful for the law of abundance
 * Grateful for a new perspective
+* Grateful for the children's books by Jean Craighead George
+* Grateful for memories of Camp Tabor at May Creek with kickball games, softball games, and other games led by two uncles, grateful for the harmony expressed by all 13 cousins

 ## Interracial Couples ##
 The love between interracial couples is like the white keys and the black keys on the piano coming together in harmony.